nuls-io/devsite/docs/nips/NIP-3.md

 **Note: The Council members are appointed by the designated members of the core team.
 After the governance tools and community regulations are improved, the council will be elected by all community members.**

-**Tentative first Council members: Liesa, Isaac, Omar, Reaper, Emerson, Penny, Berzeck, Moshe, Niels, Lin, Siwei **
+**Tentative first Council members: Liesa、Sue、Omar、Reaper、Tigh、Penny、Berzeck、Moshe、Mudi、Lin、Siwei **

 ## **II.
 The Application Member**